msoe-sse/Constitution/Constitution.md

     2. Plan and lead Executive meetings
     3. Curate organization project opportunities
     4. Work in tandem with the VP to achieve their responsibilities
+    5. Is able to view the balance of the Student Account, but not withdraw money

 3. **Vice President**
     1. Serve as a liaison for University faculty and administration, industry representatives, and members of the local community